lerebear/sizeup-core/README.md

 # SizeUp

-SizeUp is a library for estimating how easy a pull request will be to review.
+SizeUp is a library for estimating how difficult a diff will be to review.

 ## Installation